Belgrade–Pristina Dialogue

-The Belgrade–Pristina dialogue is a series of EU-facilitated talks between the governments of Serbia and Kosovo.
+The Belgrade–Pristina Dialogue was a negotiation process facilitated by the European Union that sought to normalize relations between Serbia and Kosovo.
 Serbia claims Kosovo as its southern province under United Nations administration, and rejects its independence.
 Kosovo considers Serbia as a neighboring state.
 The negotiations began in March 2011, three years after Kosovo declared independence.
 They are the first negotiations between the two entities since Kosovo declared independence in February 2008.

 Background

 The Republic of Kosovo declared independence on 17 February 2008, and has been partially recognized internationally.
-Serbia took the issue to the International Court of Justice for their advisory opinion.
-The court's verdict was that Kosovo's Declaration of independence was in accordance with international law.
-After the verdict Serbia and the European Union submitted a resolution to the United Nations General Assembly which called for technical negotiations between the governments in Belgrade and Pristina.
-The Serbia-EU resolution passed in the UN General Assembly.
+Serbia introduced a draft-resolution on 8 October 2008 in the UN General Assembly, which sought the opinion of the International Court of Justice on Kosovo's declaration of independence.
+The ICJ delivered its Advisory Opinion on 22 July 2010 concluding that Kosovo's “declaration of independence of Kosovo adopted on 17 February 2008 did not violate international law."
+After the verdict Serbia and the European Union submitted a draft-resolution to the United Nations General Assembly.
+On 9 September 2010, the UN General Assembly adopted Resolution 64/298, which recognized the Advisory Opinion of the ICJ and welcomed "the readiness of the European Union to facilitate a process of dialogue between the parties."
+According to Resolution 64/298, the dialogue process "would be a factor for peace, security and stability in the region, [...]promote cooperation, achieve progress on the path to the European Union and improve the lives of the people."
 The talks were delayed due to the collapse of the Kosovar government, forcing Kosovo into early elections.

-The dialogue serves the interests of both Kosovo and Serbia.
-For Serbia, progress in the dialogue, in the implementation of agreements reached and in the normalization of relations, is a key condition to advance in accession negotiations.
-Kosovo's progress on its EU path – such as the signing of its Stabilisation and Association Agreement with the European Union, is linked to progress on the dialogue.
+The mandate of the EU is to facilitate the dialogue between the two parties with the end goal of normalizing relations between Serbia and Kosovo.
+As such, the process is closely related to the EU accession process of both Serbia and Kosovo, which is seen as mutual goal of the parties and is being used as an incentive by the EU.
+For Serbia, progress in the dialogue and in the implementation of agreements reached and in the normalization of relations and rule of law conditionality are fundamental to advance in EU accession negotiations.
+Similarly, Kosovo's fulfilment of its milestones along the EU path – such as the signing of its Stabilization and Association Agreement with the European Union or getting access to EU funds – is conditioned upon progress made in the dialogue and in its rule of law reforms.

-The EU facilitated Dialogue between Belgrade and Pristina was launched in March 2011 following a United Nations General Assembly Resolution in September 2010 co-sponsored by the European Union and Serbia, which affirmed the readiness of the EU to facilitate the dialogue and recognized the process as an important transformative power for peace, security and stability in the region.

-The dialogue is held in Brussels and is facilitated by the European Union High Representative, the Vice President of the European Commission, and the team in the European External Action Service (EEAS).
-Meetings and working groups are convened at various levels in Brussels, Belgium, both technical – at chief negotiators' level – and political – at Prime Ministers' and/or Presidents' level.
+The dialogue is held in Brussels and is facilitated by the European Union High Representative/Vice President of the European Commission, and the European External Action Service (EEAS) team.
+Meetings and working groups are convened at the technical – at chief negotiators' level – and political – at Prime Ministers' and/or Presidents' levels.
+The first meeting was held on 8-9 March 2011 between the chief negotiators from Serbia and Kosovo.